Frequently Asked Questions

 A: Students interested in applying to a CTC program must first schedule a shadow experience for the program(s) they would like to apply for.
 After completing a shadow experience, students may apply online from the CTC website.
 Click here for more information about the CTC shadowing process and to request a shadow experience.

 Q: What is a shadow experience?

 A: The shadow experience gives the student an opportunity to experience the program they are interested in applying to.
 On the day shadowing takes place students ride the CTC bus from their high school to and from CTC for half of the day.
 They participate in classroom activities and can meet with and talk to the instructor and current students.
 The shadow experience is also a part of the acceptance criteria.
 Instructors evaluate students during their shadow experience on their use of time, enthusiasm and attitude, how well they follow directions, and their aptitude specific to the program being shadowed.
 Skill level and knowledge of the specific career field is not as important as a positive attitude and a willingness to learn.
-For more information on shadowing visit the SHADOWING page of the CTC website.
+Click here for information about the shadowing process.

 Q: What determines if I get accepted?